2004 Porsche 911 GT3 RSR front

 Race Car: Porsche 911 GT3 RSR (2004)

-Porsche 911 GT3 RSR is a near-standard racing sports car based on the new road-going Porsche 911 GT3 RS.
+Porsche 911 GT3 RSR is a near-standard racing sports car based on the road-going Porsche 911 GT3 RS.
 For the 2004 racing season, Porsche Motorsport presented a new version of this successful racing car.

 Porsche 911 GT3 RSR (2004)